highlight/highlight/docs-content/general/6_product-features/6_metrics/5_event_search.md

 updatedAt: 2024-10-21T12:00:00.000Z
 ---

-Event search allows you to create metrics and alerts based on events that occurred within your sessions.
-Session search allows you to find sessions with events, but event search allows you to hone in deeper to the attributes passed in with an event, and get a total count of the events, including multiple occurances in a session.
+Event search lets you create metrics and alerts based on events within your sessions.
+While session search helps you find sessions containing specific events, event search dives deeper by analyzing the attributes passed with each event and counting occurrences, even if they happen multiple times in a session.
 You can filter events using a [search query](../../6_product-features/3_general-features/search.md).
 For example, you can get `Click` events produced in the last 15 minutes service by selecting "Last 15 minutes" from the time picker and entering the following query: